DivXZero/HungerShack/README.md

 ```bash
 dup
 ```
-In another terminal, cd to 'doctor-finder' and run:
+In another terminal, cd to 'HungerShack' and run:
 ```bash
 drun web rake db:create db:migrate db:seed
 ```

 ## :metal: Up & running
-You should now have the doctor-finder project running at http://localhost:3000/ The original terminal session can be used to monitor the rails server, the second may be used to execute commands.
+You should now have the Hunger Shack project running at http://localhost:3000/ The original terminal session can be used to monitor the rails server, the second may be used to execute commands.
 The server can be stopped at any time using ctrl-c, you may also close the terminal and the container will continue to run.

 ### Warnings / Cleanup